SrijanBadhya/Debsoc/Running the PES Debsoc.md

 (Srijan edit this later)
 Even 'interest' usually changes over time.
 Only after getting used to debate might you prioritize debate over other stuff.
 Sure it goes both ways, some people switch from prioritizing debate to other stuff.
 But the only way to capture even people who potentially grow interest to debate later, is by having a low enough bar for that first while.
 (Idk, I'm not sure if I should even keep this paragraph).

+Talk about how losing people who lose interest over time is fine, but we can't afford to lose people whose interest grows over time.

 We usually conduct round 1 across 3 days, so that people can come on any day according to their flexibility.
 Round 2 also usually is similarly over 3 other days.